The Centers of Intelligence: The Body, Heart, and Mind

 Losing touch with our Essential Nature produces three primary reactions: Rage, Shame, and Anxiety rooted in the Body, the Heart, and the Mind, respectively.
 These deep affective stances are so intense that to directly experience them would be nearly unbearable, so they are largely unconscious yet exert tremendous influence on our every perception, thought, feeling, and behavior.
 They are more primitive and unconscious than our usual experience of emotions.
 Therefore, the core of our Enneagram Type is the Essential quality, but feeling disconnected from it, our Personality Type is a coping mechanism for this immense and primitive wounding.

 When we are present in the body, we directly experience our sovereignty, our personal power, and we have a connection with a realistic sense of our capacities, but with the loss of contact with Essence, the vital energy of the body becomes co-opted by the ego.
 They are used to reinforce psychological boundaries via physical tension and numbness, which disengages the whole personality from the immediacy of experience in the body and overrides direct contact with our physical presence.
 When we’re able to make direct contact with these layers of tension, it’s experienced as uncoiling rage.
-This is universal in all egos, but Types Eight, Nine, and One exemplify three basic strategies of reinforcing ego boundaries - expansion/pushing, dissociation, and judgment.
+Rage is best thought of as condensed life force.

 In turn, the Feeling or Heart Center is enlisted into the maintenance of the ego.
 The heart is no longer free and touched by its experience.
 Instead, when there is dissociation in the body, the heart is forced to “take on the job” of the body center in creating a sense of separation between ourselves and our experience through strong emotional reactivity.
 Confining the heart to strong emotional reactions according to our likes and dislikes leads to a sense of isolation in the heart which is contrary to the heart’s authentic nature of being affected by and personalizing our experience.